pnp/blog/content/post/introduction-to-json.md

 number of others are
 available](https://developpaper.com/escape-and-unicode-encoding-in-json-serialization/).
-You can also insert special characters using Unicode (UTF-16) character codes using the format \\uXXXX, but often it\'s easier to just type Unicode characters in your JSON.
+You can also insert special characters using Unicode (UTF-16) character codes using the format \\uXXXX, but often it's easier to just type Unicode characters in your JSON.

 ```